What is Eurail?

 How do I reserve seats?

-Seat reservations can be made online using the Eurail Reservations Service or through rail ticket websites, such as ACP Rail.
+Seat reservations can be made online using the Eurail Reservations Service or through rail ticket websites.
 If you can’t make a reservation online, you can book over the phone with the rail company operating the route, or even make the reservations at a European train station whilst on your trip.

 Can I travel on the Eurostar using my Eurail pass?